What is Long Term Care?

 A need for long term care may result from accidents, illnesses, advancing aging, stroke, or other chronic conditions.

 Cognitive illnesses, such as dementia and Alzheimer’s disease are a growing concern for society.
-Currently, 6.2 million Americans have Alzheimer’s and that number continues to grow steadily.
-In fact by 2050, this number is projected to increase to almost 13 million3.
+Currently, 6.9 million Americans have Alzheimer’s and that number continues to grow steadily.
+In fact by 2050, this number is projected to double3.
 The average life expectancy after Alzheimer’s disease diagnosis is 8-10 years,4 much of which may require some form of long term care.

 Who is Affected?